See below for answers to questions you may ask yourself prior to seeking care.

 We have expanded some contactless check-in and check-out registration procedures which can reduce physical contact and save time at visits.

-A. Valet service is temporarily suspended at all Penn Medicine locations to limit COVID-19 exposure.
-Please allow extra time for parking.
+A. Valet Service is now available Monday through Friday from 7 a.m. to 5 p.m. at the Medical Arts Pavilion only.
+For other facility locations, please allow extra time for parking.
 We recommend you call your provider’s office if you have questions about parking or for any other special instructions.

 Q. How are the facilities cleaned between patients?
 Exam rooms, equipment, other?
 How frequently is the waiting room cleaned?